Smeueg/Dotfiles/README.md

 ## TODO
+* TRY OUT ALPINE LINUX

 - Create a better dotfiles management script
+- Add support for connman and iwd
 - Finish firefox theming (Add css for stackoverflow and it's siblings, gitlab, github, and reddit)
 - Add a gtk theme
 - Add a license